177smohammadzadeh/-EventManagementSystem/README.md

 Open your browser and go to:

 http://localhost:8000

+### Project Structure
+- `Dockerfile`: Contains the instructions to build the Docker image.
+- `requirements.txt`: Contains all Python dependencies required to run the project.

 Additional Notes
 	•	All code and documentation are available in the GitHub repository.